 Writing for Maximum Length

-When I finished my first book, it was around 100,000 words.
-To me, that seemed to be far too short.
-So, I want back and added a bunch of stuff which ballooned the word count to approximately 140,000 words.
-My reasoning was that great books should as big as possible and I wanted a massive volume that dominated any shelf.
+When I finished the first draft of my first book, it was around 100,000 words.
+I thought this was too short, so I added a bunch of stuff that added 40,000 words.
+I reasoned that outstanding books should be as long as possible, and I wanted a massive volume that dominated any shelf.

-What about the little things that add to the length?
-Adding descriptions of scenes, characters, emotions, and thoughts.
-I confess that I’m not that good at general descriptions.
-After my first draft, I have to go back and enhance the scenes.
+What if a book comes up short?
+I think the best solution is to add character and scene descriptions plus additions to emotions and thoughts.
+I confess I am not good at this key part of writing a story and always enhance descriptions during editing.
 Is this an effort to make the book longer?
-I suppose, but that’s not my goal in updating these sections.
-My goal is to get the visualization out of my head and onto the page.
+I suppose, but that is not my goal.
+My problem is getting the scene or character visualization out of my head and onto the page.

 What sizes of books do I like to read?
-When I first pop a book into my Calibre reader, it tells me the page count at the bottom.
-In general, they are ~900 pages.
+When I first pop an ebook book into my Calibre reader, it tells me the page count at the bottom.
+They are ~900 pages.
 (This is an arbitrary number generated by the reader.)
-To me, I like stories that are this general length.
-For this blog, I did a check and that just happens to be right around 110,000 words.
-However, I really like Ken Follett’s long in-depth stories and they are far longer than 900 pages.
+I did a check, and that is around 110,000 words.
+However, I enjoy Ken Follett’s epic stories, which are 300,000+ words.

 You’re the best -Bill